galumshe/WeatherWizzard/README.md

 # WeatherWizzard
-A weather app i'm working onwith BIgSnake Django
+A weather app i'm working on with BIgSnake Django